elastic/apm-server/CONTRIBUTING.md

 ### Submitting your changes

-Please read our [pull request template](.github/pull_request_template.md), which includes the information we care the most when submitting new changes.
+Please read our [pull request template](.github/pull_request_template.md), which includes the information we care about the most when submitting new changes.

 ### Workflow